Asutosh11/2048/README.md

 </kbd>

 ### Documentation
-Al functions in MainVM is commented for the work it does and also the parameter it takes. <br/>
+All functions in MainVM are commented for the work they do and also the parameter they take. <br/>
-All functions in MainActivity is commented for the wor it does.
+All functions in MainActivity are commented for the work they do.